Pen-y-Fan/supermarket-receipt-refactoring-kata-php/php/README.md

 ## Static Analysis

 PHPStan is used to run static analysis checks.
 As the code is constantly being refactored only run static analysis checks once the chapter is complete.
+Tip: Only periodically run PHPStan, when tests are green, to keep the focus on writing tests, refactoring the code and adding new features.

 ```shell script
 composer phpstan